FriedOrange/Quixotic-font/README.md

 ## Software requirements

-Ensure Python and FontForge are installed, and both are in your PATH environment variable (so they can be invoked from the command line).
-Additionally, ensure FontForge's Python module is accessible to your Python interpreter (it may need to be manually copied into the appropriate location).
-Finally, the root of the repo, run the command `pip -r requirements.txt` to install the necessary Python packages.
+- Ensure Python and FontForge are installed, and both are in your PATH environment variable (so they can be invoked from the command line).
+- Ensure FontForge's Python module is accessible to your Python interpreter (it may need to be manually copied into the appropriate location).
+- From the root of the repo, run the command `pip -r requirements.txt` to install the necessary Python packages.

 ## Building